Photograph manipulation: History and techniques

 The horses are digitally composited into a photograph of a pasture.

 In the early 19th century, photography and the technology that made it possible were rather crude and cumbersome.
 While the equipment and technology progressed over time, it was not until the late 20th century that photography evolved into the digital realm.
 In the 20th century, digital retouching became available with Quantel computers running Paintbox in professional environments, which, alongside other contemporary packages, were effectively replaced in the market by editing software for graphic imaging, such as Adobe Photoshop and GIMP.
 At the onset, digital photography was considered by some to be a radical new approach and was initially rejected by photographers because of its substandard quality.
-The transition from film to digital has been an ongoing process, although much progress was made in the early 21st century as a result of innovation that has greatly improved digital image quality while reducing the bulk and weight of cameras and equipment.
+The transition from film to digital has been an ongoing process, although much progress was made in the early 21st century as a result of innovations that have greatly improved digital image quality while reducing the bulk and weight of cameras and equipment.

 Ansel Adams used darkroom exposure techniques, burning (darkening) and dodging (lightening) a photograph.

 Whereas manipulating photographs with tools such as Photoshop and GIMP is generally skill-intensive and time-consuming, the 21st century has seen the arrival of image editing software powered by advanced algorithms which allow complex transformations to be mostly automated.
 For example, beauty filters which smooth skin tone and create more visually pleasing facial proportions (for example, by enlarging a subject's eyes) are available within a number of widely used social media apps such as Instagram and TikTok, and can be applied in real-time to live video.
 Such features are also available in dedicated image editing mobile applications like Facetune.
 Some, such as FaceApp use deep-learning algorithms to automate complex, content-aware transformations, such as changing the age or gender of the subject of a photo, or modifying their facial expression.